I. OBJECTIVE & PURPOSE:

 With limited exceptions, computers replaced by currency computers must be removed from service and removed from property inventory by completing a Survey Request form available from the Property Control Office .
 These computers will not be supported, cannot be reconnected to the network, nor placed in service on a "stand-alone" basis.
-The Director of Information Technology Services (ITS) must approve any exceptions.
+The Chief Information Officer and Director, Network Systems and Security (CISO) must approve any exceptions.

 The currency threshold (i.e., level of technology at which a computer is eligible for replacement) will be reviewed on an annual basis by the University Technology Committee.
 The committee will recommend adoption of new or modified thresholds.
 Thresholds will be published as appendices to this guideline.

 When a given unit's/college's threshold exceeds the level used for the University in general, funds will be allocated to that unit/college for replacement computers at the same dollar level as given to other units/colleges for in the University.
 It is the responsibility of the unit/college to make up the difference between the allocated rate and the actual cost of the replacement computer purchased.

 Currency funds are not intended as a funding source for new computers for newly allocated positions.